ibmcloudtools/appid-samples/cloning-instance-with-rest/README.md

 	```

-	* To get the plan id of same plan as source instance you can call:
+	* Use below command to get the plan id of the source instance's plan:
 	`bx catalog service appid | grep <plan name>`
-	(You can also clone with a different plan available to you, choose another plan from the list in `bx catalog service appid`)
+	(You can also clone with a different plan available to you, choose another plan from the list using `bx catalog service appid`)
-	* You can find available regions calling IBM Cloud CLI: `bx regions`
+	* You can find available regions using `bx regions`
-	* To get available resource group IDs call `bx resource groups` and copy the id of the group into which to create the cloned instance
+	* To get available resource group IDs use `bx resource groups` and copy the id of the resource group you want to create the cloned instance in

 3. In the script:
-   Get Set the name of the source App ID instance
+   Set the name of the source App ID instance

 	`CLONED_APPID_INSTANCE_NAME =<cloned instance name>`
 	`CLONING_SERVICE_APIKEY=<api-key>`